 Please note that other Authorities may use one or more of these base values for the purposes of a rate or tax levied by that Authority.
 One of these is the State Revenue Office, which levies Land Tax on some properties.

-Should you believe that any of the Council valuations are not correct, you may object by lodging an objection with the Council within two months of the issue date of your rate notice.
+Should you believe that any of the Council valuations are still incorrect, you may object by lodging an objection with the Council within two months of the issue date of your rate notice.
 This also applies to notices received after supplementary valuations.
-The Council has objection forms which may be used for this purpose.
-Copies of the objection forms can be obtained by visiting the DELWP website or by contacting Council on (03) 5382 9777.
+Copies of the objection forms can be found below, or by contacting Council on 03 5382 9777.

-Please Note: Rates must be paid by the due date pending a decision on an objection.
+Please Note: Rates must be paid by the due date pending a decision of an objection.